New York City Food Tour with Like a Local Tours

 Our tour met up in the Flatiron district at 10:30 sharp.
 Rory, our tour guide, was there early to meet up with us all and I liked her instantly!
 Upon further investigation - Rory I swear I'm not a stalker, but think we should totally be friends - I found out that she was voted one of the best tour guides in New York.
 Get it girl!
 She is one of the best guides I've had in a very long time.
-Knowledgeable and fully of energy, if you get Rory for a guide, you're sure to have a wonderful time.
+Knowledgeable and full of energy, if you get Rory for a guide, you're sure to have a wonderful time.

-Caffe Lavazza at Eataly
+New York City Food Tour stop 1: Caffe Lavazza at Eataly

 Not only did Rory show us around and point out some of the most delicious things to eat, she told us about the building itself.
 It used to be a toy store and many of the original features of the building were rediscovered when Eataly moved into the space.

 We got to try some fresh breakfast focaccia while we were there too.
 The blueberries were so good, they could have been picked that morning!
 While were were there Linda and I also picked up from fresh mozzarella, a baguette that came out of the over hours earlier, and some thin sliced sopressata.
 Later in the day we walked over to the High Line and had it for a snack.
 Then we finished it off for dinner!